JabRef/jabref/docs/code-howtos/openoffice/order-of-appearance.md

 ## JabRef

-Jabref uses the following steps for sorting sorting citation markers (providing `globalOrder`):
+Jabref uses the following steps for sorting citation markers (providing `globalOrder`):

 1. the textranges of citation marks in footnotes are replaced by the textranges of the footnote marks.
 2. get the positions (coordinates) of these marks
-3. sort in top-to-botton left-to-right order
+3. sort in top-to-bottom left-to-right order

 `(problem)` In JabRef5.2 the positions of citation marks within the same footnote become indistinguishable, thus their order after sorting may differ from their order in the footnote text.\
 This caused problems for